Azure-Player/azure.datafactory.tools/README.md

 This option gives you a flexibility of deleting objects in the target, but still not touching objects from 'other' group.

-# Build Azure Data Factory code
+# Build/Test Azure Data Factory code

-Another very helpful function is `Build-AdfCode`.
+Another very helpful function is `Test-AdfCode`.
 Use it to validate the code of your Azure Data Factory before you publish it onto target ADF service.
 The function validates files of ADF in a given location, returning warnings or errors.
 The following validation will be perform:
 - Reads all files and validates its json format